himanjanpati/AWS/AWS-Learning-artefacts/Boto3/boto3-intro.md

 ### What is Boto3?

-Boto3 is the Amazon Web Services (AWS) SDK for Python which enables to create, configure, and manage AWS services(EC2,S3 amd etc.)
+Boto3 is the Amazon Web Services (AWS) SDK for Python which enables to create, configure, and manage AWS services(EC2,S3 and etc.)

 Boto3 is built on the top of a library called Botocore, which the AWS CLI shares.
 Botocore provides the low-level clients, session and credentials, and configuration data which is configured in aws cli (aws confiure --profile)</br>